 You have the opportunity to link theory to practice by analysing a real organisational issue.
 Having identified a project (with the approval of both the client company and the Module Leader) you investigate a particular issue, one that can be supported through the relevant literature and by conducting primary research with the client.
 This module is not an internship but can be taken in conjunction with an internship you have identified and are participating in.
 The 'issue' in question may be current management problem for the client organisation or related to future strategic choices.
 The Client project provides you with a significant learning and personal development experience.

-A work placement is a great opportunity to gain eight months work experience in the UK or abroad in a marketing role.
-You will be undertaking a major project in a commercial or non-profit organisation.
-Throughout this module, you will be applying practical concepts you have learned in the course.
+This module is a great opportunity to gain one year’s supervised full time paid work experience in the UK or internationally in a marketing role.
+You will investigate a marketing challenge in a commercial or non-profit organisation.
+Throughout this placement, you apply the practical concepts you are learning on the course.
 When you are working for the organisation, you will be responsible for managing a large proportion of your own learning, including tracking and recording your progress.
-Based on your proposal developed in the Research Methods module, you will then be assigned a supervisor to aid you throughout this period.

 As our courses are reviewed regularly as part of our quality assurance framework, course content and module choices may change from those listed in the course entry.